ropensci/tidyhydat/README.md

 Project Status
 --------------

 This package is under active development.
 The package is currently undergoing a review by [rOpenSci](https://ropensci.org/).
 You can see the progress of this review here: <https://github.com/ropensci/onboarding/issues/152>.
-As a result breaking changes to `tidyhydat` functions will be made.
+As a result, breaking changes to `tidyhydat` functions will be made.
 To install the most recent version prior to these changes you can use this command:

 ``` r
 devtools::install_github("bcgov/tidyhydat@v0.2.9")